An introduction to Syrian author and playwright Mustafa Taj Aldeen Almosa:

 This introduction aspires to be a door that you will be intrigued to open, or a passage to enter where you will discover the narrative world of the distinguished Syrian playwright, short-story writer, and journalist Mustafa Taj Aldeen Almosa.
 Born in Idlib, Syria to a working-class family in June 1981, he was brought up in a liberal and educated environment of diverse religions, sects and social classes; as a child, teenager, and adult, he lived in several cities, which enriched his life experiences and memories.
 He was forced to leave Syria on April 20, 2014 due to the ongoing conflict.
 Almosa narrates the story of his escape in “Smuggling Dostoevsky’s Heroes Out of Idlib” (published in English in July 2020).
 His escape, struggle, displacement, and asylum in Turkey came to inform many of the stories he later wrote.
 Several of his short stories have been translated into European languages, as well as Turkish, Japanese, Persian, and Kurdish.
 “My Mother is a Terrorist Gang,” which is published here, is taken from the collection Vase from a Massacre.
 It is one of 58 stories I have translated into English in collaboration with my friend and co-translator Alice Holttum.
 The texts are chosen from six collections of Almosa’s short stories published between 2012 and 2020.

-I set out to translate Almosa’s stories driven by the belief that language, literature, translation and other art forms have can provide freedom and power in the midst of chaos.
+I set out to translate Almosa’s stories driven by the belief that language, literature, translation and other art forms can provide freedom and power in the midst of chaos.
 All art forms can and will play a role not only in describing and defining our scars, but also in transforming them into a new experience which, along with the incredible human capacity for healing, will be the infrastructure to start the process of rebuilding Syrian society.
 This project also aims to increase the visibility of Mustafa Taj Aldeen Almosa and his literary work, which may be less well-known in English translation, and to bring it to a wider audience.

 There is a magical formula in Almosa’s texts which weaves between dark comedy on the one hand and absurdist fiction, with its important existential questions, on the other.
 Although some of his stories are set in a war-torn country, presumably Syria, others are universal and portray various human subjects, emotions, relationships, and realities.
 Many of the stories compel us to experienceharsh reality, whether set during war or in times of peace.
 The stories portray a variety of diverse scenarios: a man befriends a witch and together they fly on her broomstick over checkpoints to besieged territories; a whimsical man believes he is greater than Noah and puts together a plan to save his nation; three conceited painters argue in a bleak cellar, which serves as their workshop; a mouse liberates human beings from inside their paintings; a writer is obsessed with the knee of a woman sleeping in front of him on a train on the way to a seaside town; another in search of inspiration decides to isolate himself in a deserted district in order to write; a writer claims to have translated a book from English in the hope that it will be published.